snaeimi/REWET/doc/docs/install.rst

          python3 -m pip install -e .

 .. note::
-    In devloper mode, the package source dile sare not copied into python site packages directory; thus, any cxhanges in the python codes is applied when running rewet.
+    In devloper mode, the package source file are not copied into python site packages directory; thus, any cxhanges in the python codes is applied when running REWET.

 3. Test Installation
 ********************